srobotta/moodle-database-presets/table-with-bootstrap/README.md

 This preset shows the demonstration of a table in the list view.
 The table is build from divs, using the column grid to build a table.

+The original use case was a collection of materials, either online, referred by a link or uploaded via a file.
+Therefore, the set offers a list of categories, where the item might fit into, a description, a link and/or a file, containing the information.
+The idea is that the class collaboratively collects information into a list.

 <div style="margin: 0 25%;">

 ![List view](list-view.png "List view with table")

 </div>

+Before using this, the categories need to be adapted, depending on the type of information that is beeing collected.

 ### Technical details